dqops/dqo/docs/checks/column/numeric/valid-latitude-percent.md

 ## **monthly partition valid latitude percent**

 **Check description**
-Verifies that the percentage of valid latitude values in a column does not exceed the minimum accepted percentage.
+Verifies that the percentage of valid latitude values in a column does not fall below the minimum accepted percentage.
 Creates a separate data quality check (and an alert) for each monthly partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|